Blog Post

 The effects of a limited talent pool

-Gartner predicts that by 2025, the lack of cybersecurity professionals or a lack of talent will be responsible for more than 50% of significant cybersecurity incidents.
+Gartner predicts that by 2025, the lack of cybersecurity professionals will be responsible for more than 50% of significant cybersecurity incidents.
 Also, the scarcity of skilled technical professionals places an additional burden on the workforce.

 Existing employees are expected to carry more responsibilities, leading to burnout and decreased productivity and effectiveness.
-Not to mention, the shortage could hinder innovation and progress, not only within the cybersecurity industry but outside of it as well.
+The shortage could hinder innovation and progress, not only within the cybersecurity industry but outside of it as well.

 Addressing the cybersecurity skills gap